sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 **Answer :**

-i) The Loop terminates when letter reaches `h` so only two letters are printed
+i) The Loop terminates when letter reaches `h` so only three letters are printed
 ```python
 for letter in 'Python':
 	if letter == 'h':